Preston-Landers/QuietPlaces/Readme.md

 ## Add the API Key in res/values/private.xml ##

-In order to build from source you must provide an XML file containing the Google Maps API key.
+In order to build from source you must provide an XML file containing the two API keys needed to access Google APIs.

-For security reasons this is not checked into version control.
-If you wish to build your own version of this app you will need to register a new project in the Google API console and obtain a new API key following the instructions here:
+For security reasons these keys are not checked into version control.
+If you wish to build your own version of this app you will need to register a new project in the Google API console and obtain two new API keys.

+First obtain an Android client key for the Maps API following the instructions here:

 [Google Maps Android instructions](https://developers.google.com/maps/documentation/android/start#creating_an_api_project)

+Next obtain a "browser" key for the Places API.
+This can be done in the Google project API console.
+Create a browser key with no referrers.

 Create the following file: